RediSearch/RediSearch/docs/docs/design/indexing.md

    Once a document has been submitted, it is preprocessed.
 Preprocessing performs stateless processing on all document input fields.
 For text fields, this means tokenizing the document and creating a forward index.
-The preprocesors will store this information in per-field variables within the `AddDocumentCtx`.
+The preprocessor will store this information in per-field variables within the `AddDocumentCtx`.
    This computed result is then written to the (persistent) index later on during the indexing phase.